VictorTruan/SU19-WLANSec-Lab4-WPA2-Enterprise/README.md

 >
 > **_Answer:_**
 The options were in the "hostapd-wpe.conf"
-We first had to change the interface so it would use our local interface and kill all process who were using it.
+We first had to change the interface so it would use our local interface and kill all the processes using it.
-Then we changed the ssid to :   HEIG-SNU
+Then we changed the SSID name to :   HEIG-SNU .
-Then we launch the application with : sudo ./hostapd-wpe hostapd-wpe.conf
+Then we launched the application with : sudo ./hostapd-wpe hostapd-wpe.conf.
 ---

 > **_Question:_** What type of hash did you capture ?